 The Negros Museum of Bacolod City

-A 1925 constructed museum which lays out an interesting display of artifacts and various artworks that illustrate the defining past of the province.
-It is located beside the Hall of Justice, 3 minutes away from the Provincial Capitol.
+A 1925-constructed museum which lays out an interesting display of artifacts and various artworks that illustrate the defining past of the province, the Negros Museum is located beside the Hall of Justice, 3 minutes away from the Provincial Capitol.
 General admission is P100, senior citizen is P80, and students is P70.
-Operations hours is from 9AM to 6PM from Monday to Saturday.
+Operating hours is from 9:00 a.m. to 6:00 p.m. from Monday to Saturday.

 Campanario de Dumaguete of Dumaguete City